The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 While it may seem daunting, it’s important to remember that schools do not need to have mastered everything.
 But being able to demonstrate an understanding of what you have achieved, the areas you’re yet to achieve and the plan for getting there is key.

-How these deep dive questions were sourced
+Sourcing these deep dive questions

 In researching this article we drew on the experience of school leaders, teachers and governors who’ve had inspections under the new Ofsted framework 2019.